-Already these differences in the attitude of the parents towards the only child warn of the unjustified prejudice that the only child is almost always spoiled.
-It is often claimed that the only child, precisely because it is the only one and extremely spoiled, is particularly vulnerable in mental development.
-Therefore, various neurotic disorders and behavioral disorders are more often expected in only children than in children who have siblings.
-However, our examination of the mental disorders of school children shows that the only children show even fewer disorders in their behavior than the children who are not the only ones in the family.
+The only child, precisely because it is the only one and extremely spoiled, is particularly vulnerable in mental development, according to studies.
+Neurotic disorders and behavioral disorders are more often expected in only children than in children who have siblings.
+Our examination of mental disorders of school children shows that the only children show even fewer disorders in their behavior than the children who are not the only ones in the family.

-The relatively high standard of living of parents is often the reason they have only one child, because they want to maintain such a standard and raise it even more, ensuring it for their child as well.
-If they had more children, their standard would be compromised.
-But such a standard enables them to provide their child with favorable material conditions for proper mental and physical development.
+The relatively high standard of living of parents is often the reason they have only one child, because they want to maintain such a high standard for their child as well.
 A higher economic standard also brings a higher cultural standard.
 It stimulates the mental development of the child, stimulates its intelligence and the development of its emotional reactions.
-More cultured parents have a higher general education than those at a lower level of social development; they know more about raising a child, so they can raise it in a more proper way.
+More cultured parents have a higher general education than those at a lower level of social development.

 In the countryside, different motives encourage parents to limit their reproduction to one child.
-These are mostly economic interests of the family.
-In addition, there are biological factors, such as the so-called. secondary infertility of the parents, i.e., inability to conceive after the birth of the first child.
+These are mostly economic interests of the family and biological factors, such as inability to conceive after the birth of the first child.
 It is probably more common in the countryside than in the city due to the higher number of unprofessionally performed births and abortions.
-The higher infant mortality rate in rural areas than in urban areas also contributes to limiting the number of children among rural residents.

-Although the only children are on average in a slightly more favorable situation than children who have brothers and sisters, given the upbringing provided to them, so they are somewhat more likely to develop into orderly personalities, such children are still exposed to some specific dangers.
+Only children are on average in a slightly more favorable situation than children who have brothers and sisters, but they are still exposed to some specific dangers.
 When a child has no siblings, the parents are sometimes very prone to spoiling it.
-They are particularly motivated to do so if they had more children and died, or could not have more children due to an illness, or had a child only after years of infertility.
-In such a situation, the parents are afraid for the child and in fear of losing it, they protect and serve it too much, protecting it from any burden and risk.
+They are particularly motivated to do so if they had more children and died, or could not have more children due to illness, or had a child only after years of infertility.

 Mothers who stayed with one child due to disagreement with their husband are also prone to spoiling the only child.
 Fathers who are disappointed in marriage, and in the fact that their wives no longer want to have children, are also sometimes inclined to spoil their only child.

-Only children often develop into mature persons.
-It is a child who is too serious for its age, who in its conduct imitates adults too much, repeats their statements and views of the world, and seems to have matured too soon.
-The behavior of the mature child is the result of the wrong action of the parents with it.
+A mature child is a child who is too serious for its age, who in its conduct imitates adults too much, repeats their statements and views of the world, and seems to have matured too soon.
 Proper mental development requires the company of other children.
-First they are brothers and sisters, and later other children in the neighborhood, in kindergarten, on the playground, at school.
-If the child has no siblings, it needs to replace them immediately with other children.
-But parents often keep their only child too close to them.
-They do this partly out of fear for it, partly out of ignorance, out of the belief that the child will learn more in the company of adults than among its peers, and partly out of excessive ambition for the child to be brought up particularly well, not to become “spoiled” among other children.
+Parents often keep their only child too close to them out of fear or ignorance or out of excessive ambition for it to be brought up particularly well.

-Then the parents do not let their only child into the company of other children, they lead it only among adults, so the child does not have enough opportunities to identify with its peers, to accept their mentality, to adapt to them and to be a child in the true sense; it identifies too much with adults.
-The lack of exercise in adapting and cooperating with one’s peers makes it difficult for such a child to create social contact with peers, both in its childhood and in adulthood.
+Man has a very close tendency to take away the value of what he does not know or is incomprehensible to him.
+The lack of exercise in adapting and cooperating with one’s peers makes it difficult for such a child to create social contact with peers.
 It hides its reduced ability to approach other people, to accept them and to come to terms with them under the guise of a certain contempt.
-Namely, man has a very close tendency to take away the value of what he does not know or is incomprehensible to him.